prairiegrass/my-portfolio-website/content/pages/blog/uber-fare-predictions.md

 ---
 ## Introduction

-This project will attempt to predict Uber fares taken in NYC.
+This project will attempt to predict Uber fares.
+This dataset contains data from 200,000 Uber rides in and around New York City from 2008-2012.
+We will use a Multiple Linear Regression model to predict fares based on engineered features.

 ## Data Exploration